FreddyHurkmans/cmock/README.md

 ctags is called with parameters -x, -u and --c-kinds=fp, so as long as your version has these options you're good to go.

 ### Limitations
+This version supports the following stuff very well, meaning they should work as parameter and return type of any function you know:

+- all standard c types
+- your own types
+- structs
+- single pointers

+Function pointers work well with the following limitations:

+- you cannot have a function pointer as return type (yet)
+- you cannot typedef your function pointer parameter (see the chapter about function pointers)

-The current version does handle all standard c types, your own types, structs and single pointers pretty well.
-Double pointers, function pointer parameters and arrays are not yet supported.
+Double pointers and arrays are not yet supported.

 ## How it works: the basics
 You simply call `./cmock.py myfuncs.h` on the commandline. cMock will then generate both `myfuncs_mock.c` and `myfuncs_mock.h` for you.